arun717/eGuru/README.md

 4. On the extreme top left of your screen here, you may find "new" button to create a new MySQL database.
    Use that to create a database named as "eguru" and click on create.

+5. Once you have your eguru database created, goto "SQL" from the top meny bar and run the create table queries from the file "sql queries" to create your tables.

+6. You may then choose your newly created tables, then click on "Insert" from the top menu bar and also insert dummy data in your tables.
+   Note: The data you insert here in the tables will be displayed to you prepopulated while running the application.

+7. You are all set with the backend part of the application now !!!

+Setting up Eclipse Project
+1. Make sure you have Eclipse downloaded and installed to run this project

+2. You can clone the repository from github and open it as a new project in your eclipse IDE.